Former UK Prime Minister Boris Johnson complains about $200,000 salary, then buys $4.7m house - ExBulletin

 Former UK Prime Minister Boris Johnson complains about $200,000 salary, then buys $4.7m house

+Former British Prime Minister Boris Johnson has bought a house worth $4.7 million after complaining about his salary.
+(Image: Reuters)

+Boris Johnson’s new home also has a moat designed to keep people out and has nine bedrooms.

-After complaining that he only made $200,000, former British Prime Minister Boris Johnson bought a $4.7 million multi-million mansion with a moat to keep people out.
+After complaining he only made $200,000, former British Prime Minister Boris Johnson bought a multi-million dollar mansion worth $4.7million that has a moat to keep people in the outside.

-The nine-bedroom house dates back to the 1600s and had been on the market for four years and is known for its Tudor and Georgian features, the mirror said in a report.
+The nine-bedroom house dates back to the 1600s and had been on the market for four years and is known for having Tudor and Georgian features, the Mirror said in a report.

-mirrorThe report also pointed out that sales had started weeks before BBC chairman Richard Sharp stepped down from his role to help Johnson secure an 800,000 loan.
+THE MirrorIts report also pointed out that the sale took place just weeks before BBC chairman Richard Sharp resigned because of his role in helping Johnson secure an £800,000 loan.

-Boris Johnson previously complained of having spending problems despite a combined salary of $205,444.
+Boris Johnson complained earlier that he was struggling to meet expenses despite a combined salary of $205,444.
 His new home is known as Brightwell Manor and is located in Oxfordshire.
-The house was built on the site of a 900 year old palace built by King Stephen.
+The house was built on the site of a 900 year old castle built by King Stephen.

-The home measures 8,128 square feet and has nine bedrooms and five bathrooms. mirror Said.
+The home measures 8,128 square feet and has nine bedrooms and five bathrooms, the Mirror said.
 It stands on five acres of land and also has a guest house, garage, tennis court and stables.

-Labor announced the news of the purchase and pointed out that the cost of investigating Downing Street parties during the coronavirus lockdown had cost the taxpayer and that $306,764 had been spent on the legal team of the former prime minister.
+The Labor Party fumed at the news of the purchase and pointed out that the cost of investigations into Downing Street parties during the coronavirus closures cost the taxpayer and $306,764 was spent on the legal team of the former first ministers.

-mirror The report also talks about Boris Johnson’s spending habits.
-Quoting an official who served under the former prime minister, the outlet said Johnson always complained about not being paid enough and was “incredibly tight on money”.
+THE Mirror The report also offered insight into Boris Johnson’s spending habits.
+Quoting an official who worked under the former prime minister, the outlet said Johnson always complained about not being paid enough and was incredibly strapped for cash.

-The people mentioned above said, “If his wallet ever turns out to be a joke.”
+Jokes were made if his wallet ever came out, the people mentioned above said.

-In the five months since stepping down as Prime Minister, Johnson has earned over £3 million, including a £2.5 million advance from the Harry Walker Speaking Agency and a £510,000 advance for his memoir.
+In the space of five months after stepping down as Prime Minister, Johnson has amassed more than $3 million in income, including a $2.5 million advance from the Harry Walker speaking agency and a $510,000 advance for his memoirs.

-He and his family were reportedly living rent-free in properties owned by Tory donors, including a Cotswold cottage and a $20million townhouse in Knightsbridge, London.
+He and his family were reportedly residing in properties owned by Tory donors without paying rent, including a Cotswold cottage and a $20million townhouse in London’s Knightsbridge.

 |